Top four things to do if you’re leaving Leeds this holiday (and one if you’re not)

 1. Get your studies up to date

 For many of you, assessments will be something you’ll be preparing for.
 Make sure you’ve got everything you need when you travel for the holidays — there’s nothing worse than realising your laptop charger or that crucial library book is still in your room!

 Talking of books —have you got the right books for the holiday?
 Here’s the library website so you can plan to get them.

 Any deadlines before the holidays?
-Assignments that need finishing are really important, and you know if you’re travelling to see family and friends during for the holidays, you’ll be pleased everything is ticked off your list before you go.
+Assignments that need finishing are really important, and you know if you’re travelling to see family and friends over the holidays, you’ll be pleased everything is ticked off your list before you go.

 You could always make some money by selling your unwanted textbooks, clothes, electricals and media and get some extra cash.
 Check out Gumtree or Facebook Marketplace.
 Also, don’t forget the current students Facebook group!

 Additionally, cleaning, emptying the fridge and taking the bins out will make it all the nicer for when you get back.

 3. Keep in touch with your friends if you’re away